 Unlike when the underlying fund purchases or sells a security, such as a stock or bond, no price is paid or received by the underlying fund upon the purchase or sale of a futures contract.
 When the underlying fund enters into a futures contract, the underlying fund is required to deposit with its futures broker, known as a futures commission merchant ("FCM"), a specified amount of liquid assets in a segregated account in the name of the FCM at the applicable derivatives clearinghouse or exchange.
 This amount, known as initial margin, is set by the futures exchange on which the contract is traded and may be significantly modified during the term of the contract.
 The initial margin is in the nature of a performance bond or good faith deposit on the futures contract, which is returned to the underlying fund upon termination of the contract, assuming all contractual obligations have been satisfied.
 Additionally, on a daily basis, the underlying fund pays or receives cash, or variation margin, equal to the daily change in value of the futures contract.
 Variation margin does not represent a borrowing or loan by the underlying fund but is instead a settlement between the underlying fund and the FCM of the amount one party would owe the other if the futures contract expired.
 In computing daily net asset value, the underlying fund will mark-to-market its open futures positions.
 An underlying fund is also required to deposit and maintain margin with an FCM with respect to put and call options on futures contracts written by the underlying fund.
-Such margin deposits will vary depending on the nature of the underlying fund.
-In the event of the bankruptcy or insolvency of an FCM that holds margin on behalf of the underlying fund, the underlying fund may be entitled to return of margin owed to it only in proportion to the amount received by the FCM's other customers, potentially resulting in losses to the underlying fund.
-An event of bankruptcy or insolvency at a clearinghouse or exchange on the return of margin onic of the only in proportion to the amount received by the FCM's other customers, potentially resulting in losses for the underlying fund.
+Such margin deposits will vary depending on the nature of the underlying futures contract (and related initial margin requirements), the current market value of the option, and other futures positions held by the underlying fund.
+In the event of the bankruptcy or insolvency of an FCM that holds margin on behalf of the underlying fund, the underlying in losses to the underlying fund.
+An event of bankruptcy or insolvency at a clearinghouse or exchange holding initial margin could also result in losses for the underlying fund.